ccasper/stock_service/README.md

 - Has versioning in a golang file that the build scripts use so the main file can also know it's version.
 - Creates the necessary ufw, systemd, logrotate files to make the service automatically start and reload.
 - Uses systemd watchdog to ensure the service doesn't get stuck.
+- Uses a separate health check port for verifying installation was successful.
 - The log files will be viewed at `tail -f /var/log/stock.log`
 - The systemd log for stock can be read by: `journalctl -u stock` or tailed by adding `-f`
 - This service runs on port 8080 for all interfaces by default.
 This can be configured in the build.sh file.